BiQiWHU/DenseNet40-for-HRRSISC/readme.md

 Training samples：test samples=8：2
 Different from the original implementation in computer vision, Adam optimizer is used in this project.

-tfdata.py: Transfer the original dataset images into standard tensorflow format,
-and generate pipelines for training. training.py: Train DenseNet40 testacc.py:Using trained model in training.py to test on the test samples, output the overall accuracy and each class's classification accuracy.
+tfdata.py: Transfer the original dataset images into standard tensorflow format,and generate pipelines for training. training.py: Train DenseNet40 testacc.py:Using trained model in training.py to test on the test samples, output the overall accuracy and each class's classification accuracy.